kvrasuli/dvmn_security/README.md

 # Security control panel

 This is the Django web app to control visits to the bank vault.
-It is connected to bank's database server.
+It connects to the bank's database server, but connection settings are hidden for now, so you can just use the html markup or check how the data models are implemented.

-### How to run
+### How to run (if you have a proper settings as env variables)

 Python3 should be already installed.
 Then install dependencies:
 ```